dave-code-ruiz/elkbledom/README.md

 ## Supported strips

-You can scan BT device with BTScan.py in my repository exec: `sudo python3 BTScan.py`, code supports led strips whose name begins with "ELK-BLE" or "MELK" or "ELK-BULB".
+You can scan BT device with BTScan.py in my repository exec: `sudo python3 BTScan.py` to find info to discover new supported strips

+Code supports led strips whose name begins with "ELK-BLE" or "MELK" or "ELK-BULB".

 Code supports controlling lights in HA with write uuid: 0000fff3-0000-1000-8000-00805f9b34fb or 0000ffe1-0000-1000-8000-00805f9b34fb